by Scott Mehl © Unofficial Royalty 2016

 On April 22, 1868, Umberto married his first cousin, Princess Margherita of Savoy (their fathers were brothers).
 She was the daughter of Prince Ferdinando of Savoy, Duke of Genoa, and Princess Elisabeth of Saxony.
 Umberto and Margherita had one son:

-Umberto became King Umberto I of Italy upon his father’s death on January 9, 1878.
-Largely unpopular with the Italian people, Umberto was soon the target of an assassination attempt.
-While touring the kingdom in November 1878, an anarchist, Giovanni Passannante, attacked the King with a dagger.
-The king was unharmed, but the Prime Minister who was accompanying the royal couple was severely wounded.
-A second assassination attempt would take place in April 1897, when Pietro Acciarito, an unemployed ironsmith, attempted to stab the King.
-Again, Umberto was unharmed.
+When his father died on January 9, 1878, Umberto became King of Italy.
+Unpopular with the Italian people, Umberto was soon the target of an assassination attempt.
+While touring the kingdom with his wife in November 1878, an anarchist, Giovanni Passannante, attacked him with a dagger.
+Umberto was unharmed, but the Prime Minister who was accompanying the royal couple was severely wounded.
+A second assassination attempt would take place in April 1897, when Pietro Acciarito, an unemployed ironsmith, unsuccessfully attempted to stab Umberto.

-On July 29, 1900, while in the city of Monza, King Umberto I was shot four times and killed, by Gaetano Bresci, an anarchist who claimed he was avenging the deaths in the Bava-Beccaris massacre, and the insult of awarding the General for his actions.
-The King was buried in the Pantheon in Rome.
-His son, King Vittorio Emanuele III, had a chapel-monument built on the site of Umberto’s murder.
+On July 29, 1900, while in the city of Monza, King Umberto I was shot four times and killed, by Gaetano Bresci, an anarchist who claimed he was avenging the deaths that occurred in the Bava-Beccaris massacre, and the insult of rewarding General Fiorenzo Bava-Beccarisfor his actions.
+King Umberto I was buried in the Pantheon in Rome.
+His son King Vittorio Emanuele III had a chapel monument, the Expiatory Chapel of Monza, built on King Umberto I’s assassination site.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.